6 Principles of Special Education

 - Procedural Safeguards

-The 6 Core Principles of IDEA are what school districts are held accountable for funding.
-They must adhere to these principles and concepts or risk losing funding.
-And, knowing these core special education concepts helps parents.
-If you are having IEP issues and are having trouble defining them, chances are that issue will fit into one of these 6 buckets.
+And knowing these core special education concepts helps parents.
+If you have IEP issues and are having trouble defining them, chances are that issue will fit into one of these 6 buckets.

 First, a little background.